Get ready for one of the ugliest articles we’ll ever publish! All thanks to you guys.

 Broooke!
 Nooooooo!
 Apparently this blurry vignette situation was a big deal in England in the mid-twenty-teens.
 It’s great for highlighting a certain special part of an image you really want to emphasise.
 Like that part of the valley in focus just above the girl on the swing. *chefs kiss*

 Thanks for sharing Ruby.
-I particularly enjoy the wacky frame and the absolutely blown out waterfalls.
+I particularly enjoy the wacky frame and the absolutely blown-out waterfalls.
 I imagine that sitting under these falls feels like static sounds.

 The Most Terrible Photographs Our Contributors Have Ever Taken, Roz Gala